chompoo500ml/basicblog/DEVENV.md

-## how to preparing development environment
+## how to prepare development environment

 Coming soon...